BioContainers/workshops/README.md

 #### Poster Sessions & Use Cases Collections (6:00 - 7:00 PM)

-#### **Wrap-up of the sessions**
+#### Wrap-up of the sessions

-### October 10 - 2017
+## October 10 - 2017

-- (9:00 - 9:15) Galaxy Workflows integration with Containers. (**Talk, Bjorn, Freiburg, Germany**)
+- (9:00  - 9:15  AM) Galaxy Workflows integration with Containers. (**Talk, Bjorn, Freiburg, Germany**)
-- (9:15 - 9:30) PhenoMeNal overview and container orchestration for Galaxy batch scheduling with Kubernetes (**Talk, Pablo Moreno, EMBL-EBI, UK**)
+- (9:15  - 9:30  AM) PhenoMeNal overview and container orchestration for Galaxy batch scheduling with Kubernetes (**Talk, Pablo Moreno, EMBL-EBI, UK**)
-- (9:30 - 9:45) PRIDE and ProteoGenomics in Cloud (**Yasset Perez-Riverol, EMBL-EBI, UK**)
+- (9:30  - 9:45  AM) PRIDE and ProteoGenomics in Cloud (**Yasset Perez-Riverol, EMBL-EBI, UK**)
+- (10:00 - 10:20 AM) Coffee Break.

-#### Hackathon Topics:
+### Hackathon Topics:

-- Singularity Images.
+#### Workflows and BioContainers (10:20 - 1:00 PM)

-- Workflows and BioContainers:
+  - MultiTools containers: Current approach and challenges.
-  - Automatic creation of MultiContainers.
+  - Automatic creation of MultiTools Containers.
   - Workflow dependency conversion to MuntiBioContainer.
   - Annotation/Storage of Multi-Containers.
-  - Examples and Best Practices Guidelines for multiple-tools containers.
+  - Examples and Best Practices Guidelines for MultiTools containers.

-- BioContainers/Conda Registry:
+#### Parallel Session: BioContainers/Conda Registry (2:00 - 4:00 PM)

   - Improvements of Metadata Search.
   - Reimplementation to handle BioConda/BioContainers/Singularity recipies.
   - Registry API.
   - CLI tool with same campabilities that the Web Interface.

+#### Parallel Session: Creation of Training Containers (2:00 - 6:00 PM)

-- **Hackathon**: Creation of Training Containers.
+  - Creation of Training Containers.
-- Poster Sessions & Use Cases Collections.
+  - Creation of Workflow Containers using multitools approach.

-- **Wrap-up of the session**
+#### Wrap-up of the sessions

 ### October 11 - 2017

+#### (9:00 - ) Parallel Session: Hackathon.

+  - Creation of Training Containers.
+  - Creation of Workflow Containers using multitools approach.

-- (9:00 - ) Hackathon
+#### (9:00 - ) Parallel Session: Community Engagement.

   - Engagement with Community/Insdustry/Journals
   - Publications RoadMap and Grants/Fundings Posibilities
+    - Discussion of current Grant proposal in ELIXIR.
   - ELIXIR Software Deployment Group & BioContainers Group
     - Organization
     - RoadMap
     - Integration with other Initiatives.
   - Plans for 2018.

-- (12:00 AM) Conclusions and Wrap-up of the Hackathon.
+- (11:30 AM) Conclusions and Wrap-up of the Hackathon.

 ## Bibliography